Have You Ever Really Thought About How You Can Save Money on Gas and Extending The Life of Your Vehicles Brakes.

 I Had saved enough money to buy this little car with a very small engine in it, maybe the equivalent power of “Six Hamsters on steroids”, so here I am one night with a few of my buddies waiting for me to close up the gas pumps till the next day.
-As I went about my closing up procedure one of my buddies asked me for my keys to my car, says he will put in a few dollars of gas.
+As I went about my closing-up procedure one of my buddies asked me for my keys to my car and says he will put in a few dollars of gas.

 Did I know what was coming next ? no but I was a witness to it.
 What it lead to was my little “hamster mobile” was parked out by the gas pumps but not to close, buddies number two comes running in to say, I better get out to the front of the gas bar because something is going on, like right now.

-From where I was inside the building I could hear an engine revving up to extreme and as I came running outside I thought my little car was on fire.
-There was smoke and lots of it coming from the back of my car, well that was my cars engine revving way to high and real smoke coming off my tires.
+From where I was inside the building I could hear an engine revving up to the extreme and as I came running outside I thought my little car was on fire.
+There was smoke and lots of it coming from the back of my car, well that was my car’s engine revving way too high and real smoke coming off my tires.

 Between the noise from the car and the laughter in the background and the grin on the guy in the driver’s seat and the open can of engine oil, I soon realized that they had pooled up a slick of oil under the rear tires.